syedmouaazfarrukh/awesome-opc-resource-python/README.md

 ## Background

 OPC is a set of communication standards used in industrial automation and process control.
 It enables interoperability between devices and applications from different vendors, facilitating seamless data exchange and real-time control.
-OPC UA (Unified Architecture) is the modern and platform-independent version of OPC, designed for enhanced security, scalability, and flexibility.
+OPC UA (Unified Architecture) is the modern and platform-independent version of OPC, designed for enhanced security, scalability, & flexibility.

 ## Architecture